 Philly-Style Steak Sandwiches

-- 1 lb NY strip steaks (or boneless rib eye)
+- 1 lb New York strip steaks, or boneless rib eye

 - 1 clove garlic, very finely chopped